optizone/nixos/index.md

 sed -i 's/host = "generic-pc"/host = "host"/' flake.nix
 sed -i 's/username = "pc-user"/username = "username"/' flake.nix

+# NOTE: it is recommended to check out all parameters in flake.nix

 # Copy your hardware config
 # Assuming you are using clean NixOS install.
 In case not check paths.
 cp /etc/nixos/hardware-configuration.nix ./hosts/generic/hardware-configuration.nix